michalszc/dupli-gone/README.md

 Execution time was compared for deduplication using SentenceTransformer with different backends:

 - Cpu, in this case **Intel Core Ultra 7-155H**,
-- CUDA, tested with mobile version of **nVidia GeForce RTX 4060, 8 GB VRAM, 35W power**,
+- CUDA, tested with mobile version of **Nvidia GeForce RTX 4060, 8 GB VRAM, 35W power**,
 - MPS(Metal Performance Shaders) for **Apple M4 Pro**.

 ![CPUvsGPU](images/CPUvsGPU.png)